oarcscience/ith.oarc.science/about.md

 We have scanned hundreds of books which have all been made freely accessible to the world.
-[A comprehensive bibliography of the texts scanned at sacred texts is available here.](stbib)
+[A comprehensive bibliography of the texts scanned at sacred texts is available here.](stbib.md)

 We welcome email regarding typographical or factual errors in any file at Intangible Textual Heritage.